-Ruthless Elimination (EditED)
+Ruthless Elimination (Reedited)

 Continuing with the theme of present sacrifice for future rewards, I want to further incentivize your willingness to endure the pain that leads to fruit in the future.